simeononsecurity/simeononsecurity.ch/content/articles/rayhunter-device-comparison-2026-complete-review/index.en.md

 ## TL;DR

 **RayHunter device selection significantly impacts detection performance, battery life, and operational effectiveness**.
 After extensive testing of 8 major RayHunter-compatible devices in 2026, the **Orbic RC400L** emerged as the top performer for Americas deployment with 94% detection accuracy and 18-hour battery life, while the **TP-Link M7350** excels in Europe/Africa/Middle East regions with superior signal sensitivity and SD card storage flexibility.
-Key findings: device choice affects detection range (50-800 meters), battery performance (6-22 hours), and false positive rates (3-15%).
-Regional frequency band compatibility is critical, with Americas-optimized devices performing 40% better on local networks than generic alternatives.
+Key findings: device choice affects detection range (50-800 meters), battery performance (6-22 hours), and false positive rates (3-15%). **Regional frequency band compatibility is critical**, with Americas-optimized devices performing 40% better on local networks than generic alternatives.
 Professional users should prioritize the Orbic RC400L for mission-critical applications, while cost-conscious users will find excellent value in the TP-Link M7350 with comparable core detection capabilities.

 ## Introduction to RayHunter Device Performance Testing